flprins/CORF3D_ACF/README.md

 | Xception + SVM             | RGB + CORF3D          | 99.15 ± 0.35            | 99.21 ± 0.33          |

 ## Acknowledgment

+We thank the Dairy Campus in Leeuwarden for permitting the data collection used in this project and for approving its availability for academic use.
+We are also grateful for the discussions held with Prof. Michael Biehl from the University of Groningen who contributed in the designing stage of several aspects of the project.
+Finally, we thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high performance computing cluster.

 ## Citation